How to Plan and Launch an MVP: A Go-to-Market Strategy

 Soft Launch

-Feedback matters above all.
+Feedback matters above all when you're launching MVP projects.
 So you may start with a "closed launch", demonstrating the product to your family or friends.
 Then you may proceed with an MVP soft launch and show the product to early adopters before presenting it to the general public.
 An "early adopter" is a popular startup term that refers to the first people to explore the product who might even become your first customers.

 As such, the soft launch strategy often implies giving select people access to an early version of the product with the aim of getting feedback.
 As a rule, this is a small targeted group, meaning that it's much less risky than showing the product to everyone.
 There are many MVP examples of famous brands that started this way.